Non-Immigrant Work Authorization Phoenix Immigration Attorneys

 Almost half of the foreign-born labor force is made up of Hispanics, accounting for 49 percent of the total number.
 In addition, the Asian population accounts for a significant 22.3 percent of the total foreign-born workforce.
 As the unemployment rate for foreign-born workers continues to go down, it is clear that non-immigrant work authorization is essential to the well-being of the U.S. labor force as a whole.

-If you or a loved one are considering applying for non-immigrant work authorization, Phillips Dayes Law Firm PC is here to help.
+If you or a loved one are considering applying for non-immigrant work authorization, Phillips Law Group is here to help.
 Properly filing the documentation is a critical phase of achieving work approval.
 Our immigration attorneys have studied employment law for years and are prepared to guide you through this complex process.

 Types of Non-Immigrant Work Authorization